OzzyP97/KONE.533-Automated-Data-Generation-Setup/README.md

 4. Run bmaskgen.py
 5. (Optional) Run viz.py to visualize bounding boxes

-Each file above contains some parameters to me modified depending on desired results, cameras and coordinate systems.
+Each file above contains some parameters to me modified depending on object pose, desired results, cameras and coordinate systems.
 Some more information is provided within.

 Designed to be used with Franka Emika Panda and it's associated default configurations: https://github.com/frankaemika/franka_ros